How to Pay for Grad School

 The FAFSA determines how much financial aid you can receive from the government.
 This aid can come in a few forms:

 - Federal Direct Unsubsidized Stafford Loans.
 Sometimes called unsubsidized Stafford Loans, these have a fixed interest rate, and some have repayment plans based on your income; the maximum amount is $20,500 a year.
 Qualifying for these loans can depend on how you choose to study (full-time vs. part-time).
-Students who select a part-time program and are enrolled at least half-time at Elmhurst College can be fully financed through this loan.
+Students who select a part-time program and are enrolled at least half-time at Elmhurst University can be fully financed through this loan.

 - Direct Graduate PLUS Loans.
 PLUS loans have fixed interest rates and allow you to borrow up to the cost of your entire tuition and fees (minus any other financial aid); borrowers with a poor credit history may need a cosigner.
 These loans can be income-based and have longer repayment plans than most private loans.